African Safaris with Eyes on Africa African Safaris with Eyes on Africa African Safaris with Eyes on Africa

 DIGITAL STORAGE / FILM

 CompactFlash Memory CardSecure Digital Flash Memory CardDIGITAL STORAGE: Digital images are initially stored onto removable digital flash media in your camera.
-For many cameras, this media is in the form of CompactFlash (CF) memory cards.
-There are other formats of flash memory used (Secure Digital (SD), Memory Stick (MS), and others), but the same principles apply to all, so I will use CompactFlash/CF Cards interchangeably with all digital flash memory for this discussion.
+For most cameras, this media is in the form of CompactFlash (CF) or Secure Digital (SD) memory cards.

 How much digital storage to bring depends on several factors.